How to Break Free of Cookie-Cutter TV Lawyer Commercials

 This personal injury spot for a law firm in Kentucky stars a client who was hurt in a car wreck.
 Not only does she appear genuine and real, she makes the firm sound like the real deal, too:

-Or take this ad for the Julius & Simpson workers’ compensation law firm in South Dakota, which Firmidable made using audio of actual clients from the firm and animation of their words, no video of lawyers talking:
+Or take this ad for the Julius & Simpson workers’ compensation law firm in South Dakota, which Firmidable made using audio of actual clients from the firm and animation of their words, no video of lawyers talking.
+(Learn more about workers’ comp law firm marketing here.)

 The ads are specific and personal—the opposite of cookie cutter.